 Preserving Professional Relationships

 A common fear I hear from professionals is that negotiating might damage their relationship with a new employer.
-However, research from the Society for Human Resource Management (SHRM) indicates that 86% of employers don’t rescind offers due to negotiation when it’s handled professionally.
+Research cited by the Society for Human Resource Management found that 84% of job seekers who negotiated their salary received higher compensation – making a professional, well-framed ask not just safe, but statistically likely to succeed.

 The key to maintaining positive relationships throughout negotiation is your approach.
 When you frame negotiation as a collaborative process rather than an adversarial one, you set the stage for a positive, long-term working relationship.